LabibUW/CurrencyConverter/README.md

 # Currency Converter
-A Currency Convertor that can convert any currency with the usage of APIs.
-A History feature has also been implemented to allow users to access their old searches at anytime.
+A Currency Converter that can convert any currency with the usage of APIs.
+A History feature has also been implemented to allow users to access their old searches at any time.

 ## Technologies Used
 <ul>